 2. The instalments should be equal for all the months.

-3. You can spread the instalments for the remaining month upto before 30th June 2024.
+3. You can spread the instalments for the remaining months up to 30th June 2024.

 4. On application, the first instalment should be paid.

-5. If you default the payment plan, KRA may enforce the total payment. hence if you cannot make payment for any month, do not wait, get in touch with KRA asap.
+5. If you default on the payment plan, KRA may enforce the total payment.
+Hence, if you cannot make a payment for any month, do not wait; get in touch with KRA as soon as possible.

-6. You must agree to the terms and conditions for the payment plan.
+6. You must agree to the terms and conditions of the payment plan.

-2. If you have undisputed principal taxes, penalties and interest to get money to pay the principal taxes or apply to pay on installment basis.
+2. If you have undisputed principal taxes, penalties, and interest, you can get money to pay the principal taxes or apply to pay on an installment basis.

 Note: